Quality Engineering 8 min read

 QAOps is the convergence of QA and DevOps — continuous quality validation built into every stage of the delivery pipeline.
-Learn what QAOps looks like in practice, the tools that enable it, and how to transition your team to a QAOps model.
+Learn what QAOps looks like in.

 Quality Assurance has traditionally been a checkpoint — a gate between development and deployment that validates work before it proceeds.
 DevOps removed handoffs between development and operations.
 QAOps removes the handoff between development and quality, embedding quality validation as a continuous, automated presence throughout the entire delivery pipeline.